ajay207tete/thruster/README.md

-# Cyberpunk App
+# Thruster DApp

-A cyberpunk-themed e-commerce and travel booking application with TON blockchain integration.
+A Blockchain based e-commerce and travel booking application with TON blockchain integration.

 ## Features